Theobald I of Blois: Life

 On Easter 945, Louis IV was captured by a Norman faction and given over to Hugh the Great, who placed the king in Theobald's custody.
 After about a year in his vassal's custody, King Louis negotiated his freedom by offering Hugh the city of Laon, which Hugh then gave to Theobald.
 However Laon was lost again in 949 when Louis IV supported by Otto the Great's army waged war against Theobald.

 Hugh the Great died on June 16, 956.
 His son Hugh Capet was called to succeed him but, as a minor, King Lothaire did not invest him with the title of Duke of the Franks.
 Theobald of Blois, who was the second to Hugh the Great, ensured an almost regency in Neustria.

 Before 960, he began opposing Richard I of Normandy and entered into a long war with the Normans.
 In 961 he attacked Évreux.
 The Normans responded by attacking Dunois.
-In 962, he launched an assault on Rouen, which attack failed.
-The Normans burned Chartres in response and killed his eldest son Theobald.
+In 962, he launched a failed assault on Rouen.
+The Normans burned Chartres in response and killed his eldest son Theobald and according to William of Jumièges there was not heard even the bark of a dog in Chartres.

 During this conflict, Hugh Capet was finally invested with the title of Duke of the Franks.
 Hugh disapproved of Theobald's policies.
-He became the recent brother-in-law of Richard I of Normandy on the one hand, and preferred a status quo between count and duke, on the other.
+He recently became brother-in-law of Richard I of Normandy on the one hand, and preferred a status quo between count and duke on the other.
 This event was the starting point of distrust between the House of Blois and their Capetian overlords.
 Theobald, in return, sought the support of the Carolingian king Lothair.

 Following a war against Odalric, Archbishop of Reims, over the castle of Coucy, he let his son hold the castle from the archbishop.

-By the time of his death, he had built a vast power on the Loire, dominating central France.
+By the time of his death, he had built vast power on the Loire, dominating central France.

 Family

-Theobald and his first wife of rorgonid origin had:
+Theobald and his first wife, of Rorgonid origin, had: